jeya-maria-jose/Medical-Transformer/README.md

 ### Acknowledgement:

 The dataloader code is inspired from <a href="https://github.com/cosmic-cortex/pytorch-UNet"> pytorch-UNet </a>.
-The axial attention code is developed from <a href="<a href="https://github.com/cosmic-cortex/pytorch-UNet"> axial-deeplab </a>.
+The axial attention code is developed from <a href="<https://github.com/csrhddlam/axial-deeplab"> axial-deeplab </a>.

 # Citation: